khakhalin/Ca-Imaging-and-Model-2018/Description_programs.md

 Typically, these programs should be run only once, and never be run again.

+### optic_stimulation_tool3

+Original (2014) script that was used for visual stimulation.
+Relies on Psychtoolbox, and probably would not run at this time.

 ### caimaging_read

 Reads all original Excel files (should be explicitly coded in the file).
 Saves them as mat files.
 The first step in processing.
 This is a fairly slow process.